 Back to managing investments.
 Many think this process is 95% of what we do as retirement income planners.
 When actually it's a very small part of what we do.
-None of us have some great insight in investments and anyone who tells you different is not telling you the truth!
 At 80/20 Financial Services we believe in a common sense approach to investing.
 Ever read The Tortoise and the Hare?
 The Tortoise wins every time I read that story and that's the approach we take with your retirement money.

-We will never try to sell you on some brand new stock or some risky mutual fund.
+We will never try to sell you on some brand new single stock or some other speculative investment not appropriate for you.
 We do not believe in investing your retirement income in single stocks.
 However, we do believe in investing your money in mutual funds with at least 10 years or more of history with well known and respected mutual fund companies.

 Why do we believe you should have a significant portion of your retirement money in equity type mutual funds?
 Because historically speaking, it's the only way to keep up with and out pace inflation.
 We all know 20 years ago you could buy a stamp for about $0.32.
 Today that same stamp costs $0.55.
 The exact same thing will happen to your retirement money in 20 years if you don't invest in equities.
 Your purchasing power will be cut in approximately half.
 This is not a question of if, but when.